Dynamic Cluster Data Sampling for Efficient and Long-Tail-Aware Vision-Language Pre-training: Introduction

 \emph{Dual-purpose approaches} apply data sampling for the simultaneous purposes of training cost reduction and achieving semantic balance.
 This gap is left open by MetaCLIP~\cite{xu2024metaclip}, whose goal is a semantically balanced training set.
-Metadata is not the only means of identifying semantic structure, rather clustering can be used instead, as with density-based pruning (DPB)~\cite{semdedup2023abbasdbp}.
+Metadata is not the only means of identifying semantic structure, rather clustering can be used instead, as with density-based pruning (DBP)~\cite{abbas2023semdedupdbp}.
 Dual-purpose approaches can also combine data sampling for training cost reduction with sampling to improve data quality.
 For example, approaches have removed text-image pairs using another already-trained CLIP as a filter~\cite{gadre2023datacomp,fang2023dfn} and integrating information from automatically generated captions~\cite{nguyen2023improving}.
 However, these approaches complicate the goal of training cost reduction since they all make critical use of another already-trained VLM.

-In this paper, we propose a dual-purpose approach for VLM training reduction, DynamiCS\footnote{https://github.com/MingliangLiang3/DynamiCS}, which reduces costs with dynamic sampling and addresses semantic data balance with cluster scaling.
-In Fig.\ref{fig:accuracy_trade_off}, we observe that DynamiCS achieves a substantial speedup over OpenCLIP\cite{gabriel2021openclip}, MetaCLIP~\cite{xu2024metaclip}, and HQ-CLIP~\cite{wei2025hq}, while also yielding a slight improvement on ImageNet-1K zero-shot classification.
-It improves (top of graph) over other cost-saving training approaches (RECLIP, CLIPA, FLIP) and other dual-purpose approaches (DataComp, DFN, Captioning) in terms of training cost and also performance.
-The improvements are particularly remarkable on \emph{long-tail test data} (bottom of the graph), where the pre-trained DynamiCS ViT-B/16 models substantially outperform the baselines on the long-tail benchmark \textit{Let-it-wag!}~\cite{udandarao2024no} classification task.
+In this paper, we propose a dual-purpose approach for VLM training reduction, DynamiCS, which reduces costs with dynamic sampling and addresses semantic data balance with cluster scaling.
+In Fig.~\ref{fig:accuracy_trade_off}, we observe that DynamiCS achieves a substantial speedup over OpenCLIP~\cite{cherti2023openclip}, MetaCLIP~\cite{xu2024metaclip}, and HQ-CLIP~\cite{wei2025hq}, while also yielding a slight improvement on ImageNet-1K zero-shot classification.
+It improves (top of graph) over other cost-saving training approaches (RECLIP, CLIPA, FLIP) and other dual-purpose approaches (DFN, DataComp, Captioning) in terms of training cost and also performance.
+The improvements are particularly remarkable on \emph{long-tail test data} (bottom of the graph), where the pre-trained DynamiCS ViT-B/16 models substantially outperform the baselines on long-tail benchmark \textit{Let It Wag!}~\cite{udandarao2024no} classification task.